AI-Assisted Curriculum Adaptation for Mixed-Ability Classes

 Teachers frequently need to deliver one curriculum to learners with very different prior knowledge, pace, and language confidence.
 Manual differentiation is possible but time-intensive, often forcing tradeoffs between personalization and sustainability.

 Without structured adaptation, advanced learners are under-challenged while students who need additional scaffolding can fall behind.
+The pressure is even higher when teachers must support language learners, accommodations, and mixed pacing without rewriting the entire lesson from scratch.

 Suggested Workflow